-It is now more than 10 years ago that the Lisbon Treaty entered into force by which the European Union (EU) obtained exclusive competence regarding foreign direct investment (FDI) (Art.
+It is now more than 10 years ago that the Lisbon Treaty entered into force, by which the European Union (EU) obtained exclusive competence regarding foreign direct investment (FDI) (Art.
 207 Treaty on the Functioning of the European Union (TFEU)).
 As a consequence thereof, the EU has become an active player in international investment law and arbitration by affecting the investment law policy of the Member States, both internally and externally, by introducing modifications to substantive and procedural aspects of international investment law.
 The primary focus of the EU's effort has been to modify, or as it calls it, "reform" the existing investor-State dispute settlement (ISDS) system contained in practically all bilateral investment treaties (BITs) and free trade agreements (FTAs).
-In addition, the Court of Justice of the EU (CJEU) has become another central player by rendering decisions which increase the tension between EU law and international investment law.
+In addition, the Court of Justice of the EU (CJEU) has become another central player by rendering decisions that increase the tension between EU law and international investment law.

-In the following sections, the impact of EU law on ISDS, intra-EU BITs and the Energy Charter Treaty (ECT) will be reviewed by discussing the most important developments of the past year.
-This analysis starts with reviewing the situation post-Achmea, which culminated in the recently signed Termination Agreement that aims to terminate most, if not all, intra-EU BITs.
+The following sections will review the impact of EU law on ISDS, intra-EU BITs and the Energy Charter Treaty (ECT) by discussing the most important developments of the past year.
+This analysis starts with the situation post-Achmea, which culminated in the Termination Agreement, which is now fully in force for all 23 Member States that have ratified it.